 Multiple Sclerosis (MS) is a disease in which the immune system is thought to be attacking the central nervous system.
 As with other autoimmune diseases, the disease is thought to be caused by the system’s reaction to internal messages within the system and not by an external virus or infection.

-I have spent the last few years dedicated to hypnotherapy for multiple sclerosis and have formulated a group of mental patterns frequent in people with MS and directly related to particular symptoms.
-As not all people with MS experience the same symptoms, therefore not all these patterns are present in every person with MS. When these patterns are transformed through hypnotherapy, the transformation can affect the symptom.
+I have been dedicated to study the effectiveness of hypnotherapy for multiple sclerosis and have formulated a group of mental patterns frequent in people with MS and directly related to particular symptoms.
+As not all people with MS experience the same symptoms, not all these patterns are present in every person with MS. When these patterns are transformed through hypnotherapy, the transformation can affect the symptom.

-After working extensively with 24 participants on a study of the effectiveness of hypnotherapy on MS, I have come to the following conclusion:
+After working extensively with hypnotherapy on MS, I came to the conclusion:

 People diagnosed with MS have ingrained mental patterns specific to their symptoms.
 When those mental patterns are transformed using a combination of methods that bring (1) insight into a person’s limiting mental patterns and (2) resources to modify those patterns, the symptoms decrease and frequently disappear.

 What are mental patterns?

 Mental patterns are ways of processing life, beliefs about yourself and others, and behaviors and ways of looking at the world.
 In research, these patterns are called psycho-social factors.
 Some examples would be:

 - I need to meet your needs first is a way of processing life and prioritizing.